 Nowadays glucagon is only available in injectable form, but we’ll have a glucagon nasal spray within the coming years.
 Great news for everyone who feels pain when poking the children!

 When Paula was younger, we were given insulin syringes in order to calculate glucagon injection dose: a “line” (1 mUI) per year if she was conscious.
-That is: 1 mUI the first year, 2 mUI on the second, 3 mUI on the third… Yet, if she was unconscious we have to apply half pot.
+That is: 1 mUI the first year, 2 mUI on the second, 3 mUI on the third… Yet, if she was unconscious we have to apply half a pot.

 As she has already grown, now we always have to inject the whole pot.

-I recommend the same as before: you should have glucagon available in those places where your child spends more time: at home, at school, at grandparents home… Remember glucagon should be kept cold.
+I recommend the same as before: you should have glucagon available in those places where your child spends more time: at home, at school, at a grandparents home… Remember glucagon should be kept cold.

 Important: When facing severe hypoglycemia, it is advisable to contact emergency health services.